 Shoreline has announced that we will be a vaccinated campus starting September 7, 2021, under the guidelines set forth in Governor Jay Inslee’s Higher Education proclamation.
 In the last few weeks, we have received updated guidance from local and regional public health officials, as well as updated College policies.
 We’ve created a new set of Frequently Asked Questions to help you with your planning as you prepare to arrive in the U.S. to join us for Fall Quarter!
 You can still refer to our previous FAQs for additional information.

-*Please note that the below information is subject to change, particularly as public health guidelines in our area change.
+*Please note that some of the information posted below has changed.
+We have an updated FAQ post available at this time.
+All information posted below is subject to further change, particularly if health guidelines in our area change.
 We are committed to providing you with updates as quickly as possible should any of the information change.

 1. Do I need a COVID-19 vaccine in order to attend clases on campus at Shoreline?

 If you are enrolled in on-campus classes or will be coming to campus for any on-campus activities, you will need to be fully vaccinated or attest to an exemption

 by October 18, 2021.
 If you have concerns about meeting this deadline, please contact us – we are happy to work with you!
 This information has changed since the original post was published.
 Please see our updated FAQ post for new information.